 1. Stop adding it to foods like cereal and fruit and drinks like coffee and tea.
 You don’t need it.
 If you must sweeten with something, choose honey, maple syrup or stevia.

-4. Watch your fluids.
-Soda, commercial juices and other sugary liquids are sugar-rich, and because we know excess sugar is stored as fat, can lead to weight gain.
+2. Watch your fluids.
+Soda, commercial juices and other sugary liquids are sugar-rich, and can lead to weight gain due to excess sugar.
 In fact, studies have shown that eliminating soda can lead to significant weight loss in one year.
 Replace soda and other drinks with water and herbal teas.

 3. Add in more whole foods.
 The more vegetables, fruits and healthy fats you eat, the less you will crave sugar.
 Your body will have the energy it needs and you feel satiated longer.
 Additionally, components in vegetables and fruits are anti-inflammatory, which help keep your body from disease.

 Taking these small steps to live a healthier, less sugary lifestyle will have tremendous impact in the long run – on your health and your waist line.